yangzhongke/PhoneAsPrompter/README.md

 [Windows Download](https://github.com/yangzhongke/PhoneAsPrompter/raw/main/PhoneAsPrompter_winx86.zip)

-Step one:
+## Step one: ##
-Your phone and your computer should be in a same network.
+Your phone and your computer should be in the same network.

 Step two:
 Start Pc-Side application, click "File"--"Open" to open a PowerPoint file.